01 / 11

 Paperclip hit 30,000 GitHub stars in under three weeks by pitching a clean idea: stop treating agent runs like disposable chat tabs and start treating them like an org chart.
 It tracks token spend, separates roles, uses issues and routines, and puts approval in the loop.

-Rusty has already been circling this problem.
-The innovation pod and any internal “AI team” concept need operating discipline: who does what, how feedback gets recorded, and where memory lives.
+Why it matters → Any internal "AI team" concept needs operating discipline: who does what, how feedback gets recorded, and where memory lives.
 Paperclip is a direct blueprint.

 The standout line in the Paperclip conversation was that frontier models can do almost everything except know what you actually want.
 Quality now depends on encoding values, brand, and success criteria into prompts, skills, and QA loops.